Summertime is all about spending hot days in the garden…

 Playing in your own backyard swimming pool can be a lot of fun, but not everyone has the opportunity to do that.
-Whether you're on vacation, living in an area that doesn't allow pools, or you are waiting for yours to be installed, you may be inclined to take a trip to a public pool.
+Whether you’re on vacation, living in an area that doesn’t allow pools, or you are waiting for yours to be installed, you may be inclined to take a trip to a public pool.
+However, a public pool is very different than your own pool and comes with some added risks.
 It is imperative that you practice proper public pool safety in order to ensure that you and your family are safe at all times.
 The tips below will help you do just that.

 Go to Age-Appropriate Areas of the Pool

 If you have small children in your family, make sure you stay in a shallow part of the pool.
 There may be separate pools set up for toddlers, school-age children, and adults.
 Take your child to the water feature that fits his or her age and swimming abilities.
 If there are not separate pools for separate age groups, look for a barrier in the pool marking the drop between the shallow end and the deep end.
 Make sure your child stays in the shallow parts of the water.

 Stay Alert at All Times

 It’s easy to get distracted in a public pool because of the amount of activity going on around you.
 You cannot let that distraction pull your eyes away from your kids.
 If you do not have kids, you should be aware of your surroundings in case someone needs your help.
 Be particularly mindful of small children nearby or elderly people.
 Even if you personally cannot help them, you may be able to alert the lifeguard on duty or someone else nearby to take care of the situation.